daved01/ragcore/README.md

 mypy docucite/
 ```

 New code must be covered by tests and documented with comments where applicable.
 In most cases type hints should be added as well.
-And keep pull requests small by changing only relevant code, as this simplifies reviews and simplifies debugging if something goes wrong in the future.
+And please keep pull requests small by changing only relevant code, as this simplifies reviews and debugging if something goes wrong in the future.

 ### Conventional Commits